clatworthylab/COVID_analysis/README.md

 ## Projects

 1) **COVIDPBMC** - collaborative scRNAseq project between Ncl, Sanger/UCL and UCAM.
-Our lab was in charge of the the B cell analysis.
+Our lab was in charge of the B cell analysis.